 1. LEVAIN - 22:00 - the day before baking

-In a bowl, jar or mug, mix leaven with water and flour , cover with cling film.
-Let stand for about 12 hours at room temperature (about 24 ° C).
+In a bowl, jar or cup, mix sourdough with water and flour, cover with cling film.
+Leave for about 12 hours at room temperature (about 24°C).

-Before that, we take out the butter and cut the flakes into liquid.
-Leave at room temperature for the butter flakes to soften.
+Earlier, we take out the butter and cut the flakes into liquids.
+We leave it at room temperature so that the butter flakes soften.

-In the bowl of the mixer, mix only flour , milk and 315 g of water (25 g of water aside for later) until the ingredients combine.
-Cover the bowl and let it autolyze for 30 minutes.
+In the bowl of a mixer, mix flour, milk and 315 g of water (set aside 25 g of water for later).
+Cover the bowl and let it autolyse for 30 minutes.

 3. MIXING - 10:00

-Add levain , salt and the remaining water (25 g) to the dough bowl.
-We mix in a mixer with a hook at low speed for about 4 minutes.
-Add honey , mix for 2 minutes.
-Then add butter , gradually, piece by piece, and knead until the dough absorbs it.
-Mix the dough until smooth and elastic.
+Add levain, salt and the remaining water (25 g) to the bowl with the dough.
+Mix in a mixer with a hook on low speed for about 4 minutes.
+Add honey, mix for 2 minutes.
+Then we add butter, gradually, piece by piece and knead until the dough absorbs it.
+Knead the dough until it is smooth and elastic.

-Fermentation should take about 4 hours at room temperature (24 - 25 ° C).
-Cover the bowl with the dough and put it on the kitchen counter or where it is warm.
-Note that this dough can be a little slow and takes enough time to rise.
-Give the dough the time it takes to rise sufficiently.
-If your kitchen is cool, try keeping the dough warm (Many bakers report the need for an additional 1-3 hours of mass fermentation for their dough to rise and fortify.
+Fermentation should take about 4 hours at room temperature (24 - 25°C).
+Cover the bowl with the dough and set aside on the kitchen counter or somewhere warm.
+Note that this dough can be a little slow and needs enough time to rise.
+Give the dough the time it needs to rise sufficiently.
+If your kitchen is cool, try keeping the dough warm (Many bakers report needing an additional 1-3 hours of mass fermentation for their dough to rise and strengthen.
 Give the dough this extra time if necessary).

-During the fermentation of the dough, we make 3 series of dough folding, the first starting after 30 minutes, and the other two at 30-minute intervals.
-If, after the last folding, it seems to us that the dough is too loose and wet, we can make an additional 1 - 3 folds.
+During the fermentation of the dough, we perform 3 series of dough folding, the first starting after 30 minutes, and the other two at 30-minute intervals.
+If after the last folding it seems to us that the dough is too loose and wet, we can make an additional 1 - 3 folds.

-After the last folding, leave the dough covered until it rises considerably and is smooth.
-If we wet our hand and gently poke it with the dough, it should be flexible and strong.
+After the last folding, leave the dough covered until it has grown significantly and is smooth.
+If you wet your hand and gently poke the dough, it should be elastic and strong.

-After fermentation is finished, take the dough out of the bowl onto a lightly floured work surface.
+After fermentation is complete, remove the dough from the bowl to a lightly floured work surface.

-Use a scraper or a knife to divide the dough in half (I divided my dough differently because I did not have the right cake molds).
+Using a scraper or a knife, divide the dough in half (I divided mine differently because I didn't have the right cake moulds).

-Then we preform the dough portions : How to preform the cake .
-Leave the dough uncovered for 30 minutes until it is loosened and ready to be shaped into a loaf.
+Next, we pre-form portions of the dough : How to preform dough.
+Leave the dough uncovered for 30 minutes until it loosens up and is ready to be shaped into a loaf.

 6. FINAL FORMING - 14:45

 Form the dough according to the instructions: How to form a loaf and put it into molds.
-Before that, grease the molds with fat (butter or oil), unless you have non-stick molds, then you can skip this step.
+Beforehand, grease the molds with fat (butter or oil), unless you have non-stick molds, then you can skip this step.

 7. FINAL FERMENTATION - 15:00 - 17:45

-Cover the molds with the dough with foil and put them aside in a warm place.
-We can use disposable bathing caps or a foil bag, which we close / tie to limit the access of air to the dough.
+Cover the molds with the dough with foil and set aside in a warm place.
+We can use disposable bathing caps or a plastic bag that we close/tie to limit air access to the dough.

-Remember to give your dough as much time as it takes to fully rise (your dough may take longer if it's cold in the kitchen).
+Be sure to give your dough enough time to fully rise (your dough may need more time if the kitchen is cold).

-The final proving time may vary according to the ambient temperature in the kitchen.
-The dough should loosen to fill the mold, rises to a certain degree and bounces back slowly when pressed lightly (finger test).
-I test the recipe for this bread in a cold winter, so despite the heating, my kitchen is cold.
-As a result, my dough has risen and it has filled the mold after 4-5 hours.
+The final rising time may vary depending on the ambient temperature in your kitchen.
+The dough should loosen to fill the mold, rise to a certain extent, and spring back slowly when pressed lightly (finger test).
+I test the recipe for this bread in the cold winter, so despite the heating in my kitchen it is cold.
+As a result, my dough rose and filled the mold after 4 - 5 hours.